saimekala953/Grocery-management-system/README.md

 implementation plan is updated throughout the Development phase, culminating in a changeover plan for the operation phase.
 The major elements of implementation plan are test plan, training plan, equipment installation plan, and a conversion plan.
+9.3 Testing Report:
+Customer Registration:
+Serial
+No.
+Condition
+To be
+Tested

+Test Data

+Expected Output

+Remarks

+1.
+If the Email Id is
+empty

+Email Id
+Email Id should not be
+empty

+SUCCESSFUL

+2.
+If the password is
+empty

+Password
+Password should not be
+empty

+SUCCESSFUL

+3.
+If the entered
+password size is
+less
+than 8

+Password

+Password should contain
+more than 8 characters

+SUCCESSFUL
+4. If the entered email
+Id and
+password is not
+valid

+Email Id,
+Password

+Entered Login
+credentials
+not valid

+SUCCESSFUL

+5. If Email Id and
+password is valid
+Email Id,
+Password

+Logged in successfully

+SUCCESSFUL
+4. If User Image is
+not Add User Image Add the User Image SUCCESSFUL